nico4mcs/doc/doc/ElectricUnits.md

 > $F$ is the force acting on the object.
 >
-> $d$ is the distance the object was moved
+> $d$ is the distance the object was moved.

 </details>

 The potential energy is the energy difference of two states.

 In this example, we have a stair, whose steps are 1m high, with a box of 100g and approximately 1N of weight force.
 We will take the first step as our first state.
-As a reference, it has a height of 0m:
+As a reference, it has a height of 0m.
+Therefore the Box has a potential energy of 0J ( $0\text{J}=1\text{N}\cdot 0\text{m}$ ):

 ![](./media/Stair01.svg)

-If you move the cube up by one step, it now has a potential energy of 1J ( $1\text{J}=1\text{N}\cdot 1\text{m}$ ):
+If you move the cube up by one step, it now has a potential energy of 1J compared to the reference state:

 ![](./media/Stair02.svg)